php/php-langspec/spec/13-functions.md

 defined ([§§](#general)), or inside a *method-declaration* ([§§](14-classes.md#methods)).

 By default, a parameter will accept an argument of any type.
-However, by specifying a *type-hint*, the types of argument accepted can be restricted.
+However, by specifying a *type-declaration*, the types of argument accepted can be restricted.
 By specifying `array`, only an argument designating an array type is accepted.
 By specifying `callable`, only an argument designating a function is accepted.
 By specifying *qualified-name*, only an instance